Szymonexis/ngx-meta-pixel/projects/ngx-meta-pixel/README.md

 }
 ```

-**Tracking is enabled at application start by default**, if you want to enable it manually, set the `enabled` attribute to false in the configuration parameter.
+**Tracking is disabled at application start by default**, if you want to enable it automatically, set the `enabled` attribute to `true` in the configuration parameter or follow GDPR complience by implementing proper behavior.
 See more about GDPR compliant code in a section below.

 ### Modular applications (Angular < 17.0.0)